rrmorant/rrmorant/README.md

-## ✌🏽 & Blessings and Welcome!
-I'm Ron Morant...
+## ✌🏽 & Blessings!
+I'm Ron...

-And I'm a software and web developer diving into the realms of JavaScript, React, Ruby, and Rails.
-Still a novice at this, but I'm all about the daily grind that will sharpen my skills to to climb that ladder to being better.
-Stick around, because this journey's just getting started. 🙏🏽
+And I develop in JavaScript, React, Ruby, and Rails.

 <a href="https://linkedin.com/in/ronmorant" target="_blank">